-The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine cold, the level of the coolant in the coolant recovery bottle should be between the ranges indicated on the bottle.
+The coolant bottle provides a quick visual method for determining that the engine coolant (antifreeze) level is adequate.
+With the engine cold, the level of the engine coolant (antifreeze) in the coolant recovery bottle should be between the ranges indicated on the bottle.

-The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for coolant freeze point or replacing coolant.
+The radiator normally remains completely full, so there is \mathbf{I} no need to remove the radiator cap unless checking for engine coolant (antifreeze) freeze point or replacing engine coolant (antifreeze).
 Advise your service attendant of this.
-As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.
+As long as the engine operating temperature is satisfactory, the coolant bottle only needs to be checked once a month.

-When additional coolant is needed to maintain the proper level, it should be added to the coolant bottle.
+When additional engine coolant (antifreeze) is needed to maintain the proper level, it should be added to the coolant bottle.
 Do not overfill.